bryan-chiennguyen/HackUMass-Hospital-Locator/svelte-app/README.md

 # Hospital Locator

 ## Description
-Our Hospital Locator application tells users the hospitals that are closest to their current location and direct them from their current locations to the hospitals.
-Directing users to their nearest hospitals will allow patients in emergency situations to get to the hospitals on time.
+Our Hospital Locator application is a web application that tells users the hospitals that are closest to their current location and direct them from their current locations to the hospitals.
+Directing users to their nearest hospitals will allow patients in emergency situations to get to the hospitals much faster, which would make sure they get necessary treatment.

 ## Table of Contents
 [Installation](#installation)